Healthdirect Free Australian health advice you can count on.

 Key facts

-• Bradycardia is a slower than normal heart rate (below 60 beats per minute (bpm)).
+• Bradycardia is a slower than normal heart rate.

-• Treatment depends on what is causing your bradycardia; sometimes you may need a pacemaker to raise your heart rate.
+• Your treatment will depend on what's causing your bradycardia; sometimes you may need a pacemaker to control your heart rate.

 What is bradycardia?